suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

 ## Issues

-`float_multi` module does not work properly when the result of multiplication of two fractions is larger than 2.
+`float_multi` module does not work properly when a subnormal and normal number multiplied